 - Restrict your activities the day of surgery and resume normal activity when you feel comfortable.

-- Bite on gauze (do not chew) for 30 minutes.
+- A certain amount of bleeding is normal.
+Bite on gauze (do not chew) for 30 minutes.
 Then remove the gauze and check for bleeding.

 - Repeat process with fresh gauze as needed until bleeding has diminished to a slow oozing or stops altogether.

 - The gauze must be placed directly over the surgical sites to be effective.

 - For continued bleeding, a tea bag dipped in cold water may be used.
 The tannic acid helps form a clot by contracting the blood vessels.

 - Do not rinse or spit for the first 24 hours.
 This will disturb the blood clot and prolong bleeding.
 It is better to just swallow normally at this time.

 - Do not use a straw for the first three days.
 Smoking is also very harmful to the blood clot and slows healing.
 It should be kept to a minimum during this time.